Chapter 3 – A Being Both Strange and Familiar

 Dahr made a decision.
 He wouldn’t stay back next time, no matter what the prince asked.
 He wouldn’t allow the prince to sacrifice his destiny to protect him.
 Whatever happened after this, Dahr was still a servant, and Prince Eric was too important to sacrifice himself.
 That decided, Dahr felt better.
 He hurried a bit to catch up, walking beside the prince, instead of behind him.

-After a time, when Dahr still hadn’t wakened, the queen decided it was time to move the boy to someplace more comfortable.
+After a while, when Dahr still hadn’t wakened, the queen decided it was time to move the boy to someplace more comfortable.
 She had a servant bring a sleeping mat to the throne room, like the ones Dahr used to sleep on when he worked in the kitchen.
 She then went to Dahr and picked him up gently, her warrior’s strength easily able to bear his weight even at fourteen.
-His breathing was even, but there was something off about his dead weight, or the way he didn’t stir as she lifted him.
+His breathing was even, but his dead weight and the way he didn’t stir as she lifted him disturbed her.
 She placed him down on the sleeping mat and watched him closely.
 She couldn’t say why, but something felt off about him.
 She glanced at her husband, who was busy reading one of the endless reports he received from scouts or the military.
 She decided not to disturb him.
 She shook Dahr gently.
 He didn’t stir.

 She shook him harder.
 Nothing.

-“Terrence.”
-She didn’t raise her voice, or call out in panic, but the king was up in a moment and moving to where she stood above the boy.
+She didn’t raise her voice, or call out in panic, but the king was up in a moment and moved to where she stood above the boy.

 “What is it?”